aalteirac/syncUsers/readme.md

 \-\-CREATE_GROUPS (Optional, default is "false")
 - if group doesn't exist in Tableau it will be automatically created

+\-\-CREATE_USERS (Optional, default is "false")
+- if user doesn't exist in Tableau it will be automatically created

 \-\-IDP (Optional, default is "AUTH0")
   - Choose the source IDP